 In 2013, he served as coordinating producer and lead game producer for Super Bowl 50, which was the most-watched single broadcast in television history on an all-or-part basis.
 Barrow served in the same capacity for Super Bowl XLVII in 2013, as well as Super Bowl XLIV in 2010, which was watched by 106.5 million viewers making it the most-watched program in television history at the time, and for Super Bowl XLI in 2007.
 Before that he was replay director for CBS Sports’ coverage of Super Bowl XXXV and Super Bowl XXXVIII.

-Barrow, a 10-time Emmy Award winner, joined CBS Sports in May 1975 as a spotter/researcher and has served in virtually every capacity of CBS Sports’ golf production.
+Barrow, an 11-time Emmy Award winner, joined CBS Sports in May 1975 as a spotter/researcher and has served in virtually every capacity of CBS Sports’ golf production.
 Barrow produced CBS Sports' coverage of ski jumping and nordic combined at the 1994 Olympic Winter Games and was the associate director of the primetime broadcasts at the 1992 Olympic Winter Games.
 He also has served as producer for coverage of NCAA basketball, college football and auto racing.

 Barrow produced coverage of the 1998 Daytona 500 for which he received an Emmy nomination.
 As associate producer, his credits include the Masters and PGA Championship; NCAA Men's Final Four; Daytona 500; U.S. Open Tennis Championships; THE NFL TODAY and six Super Bowls.
 Barrow also has earned Emmy Awards for his work on the NCAA Division I Men’s Basketball Championship, the Daytona 500 and the NFL.

 * * * * *